ADVANCED EPIDEMIOLOGY II

 Understand the different steps of conducting a systematic review, causes of publication bias, and the importance of evaluating heterogeneity in study results and be able to interpret the main statistical measures and graphs used in meta-analyses

-Understand major considerations specific to the design and interpretation of cancer epidemiology and molecular epidemiology studies
+Understand major considerations specific to the design and interpretation of lifestyle, molecular epidemiology and cancer epidemiology studies

 Judge the quality of articles on epidemiological studies and be able to interpret from these articles